116th Congress: Significant Events and Issues

 Blue Slip Process Under Siege

-he role of the blue slip in the nomination and confirmation process has become an issue of considerable debate this Congress.
+The role of the blue slip in the nomination and confirmation process has become an issue of considerable debate during the Trump Administration.
 This process is not spelled out in a Senate rule and is often characterized as an institutionalization of “senatorial courtesy” which can be traced back to the 65th Congress (1917-1918).

-Since the use of blue slips is not codified or included in the committee’s rules, the chairman of the Judiciary Committee has the discretion to determine the extent to which a home-state senator’s negative or withheld blue slip prevents a president’s judicial nominee from receiving a committee hearing.
+Since the use of blue slips is not codified or included in the committee’s rules, the chair of the Judiciary Committee has the discretion to determine the extent to which a home-state senator’s negative or withheld blue slip prevents a president’s judicial nominee from receiving a committee hearing.
 A condensed summary of the blue slip process that each chair from 1989 to 2015 (Biden, Hatch, Leahy and Specter) followed is available here.
-(See also CRS report 7-5700.)

-Senator Grassley has come under intense pressure from his party's leadership to alter or even abandon the blue slip process entirely.
-At first, Senator Grassley’s spokesperson said that the Senator “will determine how to apply the blue-slip curtesy for federal nominees, as has always been the practice….
-Over the years, chairmen have applied the curtesy differently, but the spirit of consultation has always remained.”
-However, Mr. Grassley appeared to cave under pressure from leadership.
-(Last fall, Senate Majority leader McConnell told The New York Times that “the blue slip, with regard to circuit court appointments, ought to simply be a notification of how you’re going to vote, not the opportunity to blackball.” ) In late November 2017, Senate Grassley said that as long as there was consultation with the home-state senators, he would decide how he would handle blue slips for circuit nominees on a case-by-case basis.
+During the 115th Congress, after President Trump took office, Senate Judiciary Committee Chairman, Senator Grassley, came under intense pressure from his party's leadership to abandon the blue slip process entirely.
+In late November 2017, Senator Grassley said that as long as there was consultation with the home-state senators, he would decide how he would handle blue slips for circuit nominees on a case-by-case basis.
 Senator Grassley, however, failed to explain what kind of consultation would qualify.
 The first nominee to have a hearing without the return of both blue-slips was David Stras, nominated to the 8th Circuit.
-Since then, other circuit court nominees, including Michael Brennan (7th Circuit) and Ryan Bounds (9th Circuit).
-So far, Senator Grassley has adhered to his predecessor’s policy of requiring two positive blue slips prior to moving forward with district court nominations.
+During the rest of the Congress, several other circuit court nominees who did not have the support of one or both home state senators, including Michael Brennan (7th Circuit) and Ryan Bounds (9th Circuit), also had hearings.

 Please click here for additional information about the nomination and confirmation process during prior Congresses.